 James Snow, M.A., RH (AHG), Assistant Provost for Academic Research and Academic Director for Integrative Health Sciences, kicked off the event by providing an update on research activities at MUIH.
 Download his presentation here and read more about the importance of evidence-based research in a recent interview with James Snow here.

-- Keynote presentation by Dr. Belinda Anderson, Associate Clinical Professor at Albert Einstein College of Medicine (Einstein, NY) and Academic Dean at Pacific College of Oriental Medicine (PCOM-NY).
-Dr. Anderson’s presentation is titled “Evidence-Based Medicine and the Chinese Medicine Profession: An Exploration of Attitudes and Beliefs in Relation to Education and Cultural Change”.
-This talk will describe and discuss research that has been undertaken at Pacific College of Oriental Medicine, through a 5-year NIH grant.
+Dr. Belinda Anderson, Associate Clinical Professor at Albert Einstein College of Medicine (Einstein, NY) and Academic Dean at Pacific College of Oriental Medicine (PCOM-NY), presented the keynote address.
+Dr. Anderson’s presentation, titled “Evidence-Based Medicine and the Chinese Medicine Profession: An Exploration of Attitudes and Beliefs in Relation to Education and Cultural Change,” described research that has been undertaken at Pacific College of Oriental Medicine through a 5-year NIH grant.
 Watch the presentation, and download the presentation slides here.